 It is interesting to note that certain features afforded by cryptocurrency fits certain industries better than others.
 Casino and iGaming industries have also been quick to adopt, with casinos offering Bitcoin payments for use at their front desks, gift shops and restaurants.
 E-commerce companies can offer an international payment option without the usual hassles of cross-border transactions.
 Additionally, privacy coins have found increased adoption not just in illicit trade but also in transactions that require high levels of anonymity.

 The CEO of cryptocurrency payment processor Bitpay, says that demand from merchants is increasing in Canada and mentions that Overstock’s acceptance will help to drive wider adoption.
 This is great news for the wider cryptocurrency industry.
+Not only that, but there is a general increase in the number of institutionally-managed funds focusing on cryptocurrencies as an asset class.
+Prominent fund managers like Jacob Gottlieb are in the midst of establishing funds to capitalize in the infant cryptocurrency market.

 Indeed, there are now over 370,000 vendors in 182 countries that accept Bitcoin payments.
 In 2017 alone, the number of retailers accepting cryptocurrency rose by 30%.
 These seemed to increase Bitcoin’s utility (another term for ‘use-case’), as monthly payments for goods and services have increased from 9.2 million in 2013 to 190.2 million in 2017—a 2000% jump.
 Here’s a look at the increasing number of businesses accepting Bitcoin in 2017: